oracle-livelabs/analytics-ai/essbase-oac/intro/intro.md

 OAC provides various reporting capabilities for different types of users.

-## Objectives

-Setup the required OCI resources for the workshop and for using Essbase and OAC Create Essbase instance with a non-SSL URL for Lab purpose.
-Create an OAC instance.
-Create Connection between OAC and Essbase
-Create sample DVs.
-Create classic reports and Dashboards.

-## Prerequisites

-This workshop requires an Oracle Cloud account.
-You may use your own cloud account or you can get a Free Trial account as described in Getting Started.
-Also:

-Familiarity with OCI is helpful
-Familiarity with Essbase is desirable
-Some understanding of OAC is helpful

 ## Learn More

 Use the following links to get more information about Essbase and OAC: